justinbreese/dse-multi-cloud-demo/README.md

 * Use the same public key on all of the servers
 * Use the same username on all of the servers
 * Put the private key on your laptop
-* Make sure all of the DSE appropriate ports are open (e.g. nuclear option is 7000-65535).
+* Make sure all of the DSE appropriate ports are open.
 For a list of all of the ports go to: https://docs.datastax.com/en/dse/6.0/dse-admin/datastax_enterprise/security/secFirewallPorts.html
+* If you don't want to open up the specific ports for DSE, then you can do the nuclear option and open all all of the following ports: 7000-65535

 ### Use the scripts in the repo
-* To do this make sure you have installed the CLIs for whichever cloud providers that you want to use.
-I will be using Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)
-    * Instructions on how to install the CLI for Azure: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
-    * Instructions on how to install the CLI for AWS: https://docs.aws.amazon.com/cli/latest/userguide/installing.html
-    * Instructions on how to install the CLI for GCP: https://cloud.google.com/sdk/
-* An example command that you'd run for Azure: `./deploy_azure.sh -g jbreese-awesome`
-* An example command that you'd run for GCP: `./deploy_gcp.sh -d jbreese-awesome`
-* An example command that you'd run for AWS: `./deploy_aws.sh -s jbreese-awesome`
+* Check out the `iaas` directory in this repo for a full README on how this works
+* There is complete automation for Azure, GCP, and AWS

 ## Set these environmental variables in your .bash_profile:
 ```